DMT: Dynamic Mutual Training for Semi-Supervised Learning: Experiments

 Cityscapes features complex street scenes which are less ventured by semi-supervised learning methods.
 Of the six methods evaluated in Section \ref{sec:532}, three methods have chosen to report performance on this dataset.
 We follow the same evaluation protocols as PASCAL VOC 2012, to evaluate each method on 1/30 (100 labels) and 1/8 splits.
 All reported numbers are taken from the original papers.

 As shown in Tab. \ref{table:city}, Hung et al. \cite{hung} is merely comparable to our fully-tuned Baselines.
 Although stronger methods s4GAN + MLMT \cite{mittal2019semi} and CutMix \cite{french2019semisupervised} still obtain good results, DMT outperforms them by $2 \sim 3\%$.
-Refer to supplementary materials for proper baseline training and qualitative results.
+Refer to \ref{sec:a3} for proper baseline training and \ref{sec:a1} for qualitative results.